psychemedia/storytelling-notes/sea_stories.md

 "Magician, sorcerer, unclean one!" shouted the sailors.

-"Not so," said Sadko. " I remember now an old promise I made, and I keep it willingly."
+"Not so," said Sadko.
+"I remember now an old promise I made, and I keep it willingly."

 He took his dulcimer in his hand, and leapt from the ship into the blue Caspian Sea.
 The waves had scarcely closed over his head before the ship shot forward again, and flew over the waves like a swan's feather, and came in the end safely to her harbour.